jf2987/LEAD-Survey-and-R-Workshop/README.md

 # Leadership-Education-and-Development-LEAD-Workshop
-A presentation on the Basics of Survey Construction and Data Investigation
+This was a small workshop designed to present some of the Basics of Survey Construction and Data Investigation.
+It was designed for None Profit leaders in Pennsylvania.
+This workshop occurred virtually.
+To get access to the slides that go along with the R code in the repository, do access them through my Rpubs.
+[LEAD PA Survey and Data Analysis](http://rpubs.com/jf2987/LEAD)